3141592654/csci389hw2/README.md

 The header files used an indenation of 2 spaces.
 We used an indentation of 4.

 ## Cache Design
-We decided to use an unordered_map container for the internal hash table of pointers to the stored values.
-We also used another unordered_map to keep track of the amount of memory used by each item added to the cache.
-We chose an unordered_map as it allowed us to handle collisions and dynamic resizing based on a load factor parameter through use of this container. unordered_map also has constant time access so that gave us the performance we wanted.
+We used two unordered maps, one for the hash table of pointers to the stored values and another to track the memory used by each item added to the cache.
+We used unordered_maps because they handle collisions, dynamic resizing based on a load factor and constant time access for us.

-The map of values hashes keys to a shared_pointer to the value.
+The unordered_map of values hashes keys to a shared_pointer to the value.
 This allows map.clear() to automatically handle the memory requested by the cache since a shared pointer will deallocate memory once no more pointers point to that object.
 While it is up the end user to deep copy the resulting value from get(), using a shared_pointer means that if the user keeps the pointer we returned and the pointer is deleted from the cache, the value stays in memory until the user releases that pointer.
+This is not necessary, but it is certainly more user-friendly.

-Another map hashes the key the size of the stored value.
+Another unordered_map hashes the key the size of the stored value.
 This allows us to keep track of memory as items are added or deleted.

-For set() we created a while loop that will evict until enough memory is free to add a new item.
-Before that we implemented a sanity check that ensures the size of val does not exceed our maximum allowed memory.
+For set(), we check if the user's data is bigger than our cache's maxmem and tell them to jump in a lake if it is.
+Otherwise, we run a while loop that will evict until enough memory is free to add the new item.
 If there is no evictor object given, the cache does not accept new values.

 ## FIFO Evictor Design
 We used a queue of keys to store which items were first in.